jcassady/groq-qa-generator/README.md

 # Output results in JSON format:
 groq-qa --json

- # Run with model, temperature, and json overrides:
+ # Run with model, temperature, questions, and json overrides:
-groq-qa --model llama3-70b-8192 --temperature 0.9 --json
+groq-qa --model llama3-70b-8192 --temperature 0.9 --questions 1 --json

 ```

 #### CLI Options:
 * `--model`: The default model to be used for generating QA pairs is defined in `config.json`.
 The default is set to `llama3-70b-8192`.
 * `--temperature`: Controls the randomness of the model's output.
-Lower values like `0.1` will result in more deterministic and focused outputs, while higher values will make the output more random.
+Lower values will result in more deterministic and focused outputs, while higher values will make the output more random.
 The default is set to `0.1`.
+* `--questions`: Allows you to specify the exact number of question-answer pairs to generate per chunk of text.
+For example, using `1` will force the system to generate 1 QA pair for each chunk, regardless of chunk size or token limits.
 * `--json`: If this flag is included, the output will be saved in a JSON format.
 By default, the output is stored as a plain text file.
 The default is set to `False`.

 ## 🛠 Configuration